cihenyen/odin-recipes/README.md

 # odin-recipes
-HTML website for showing recipes I'm intrested in
+HTML website for showing recipes I'm interested in